nlscng/ubiquitous-octo-robot/README.md

 # ubiquitous-octo-robot
-Attempts and practices for daily coding problems
+Attempts and practices for daily coding problems, mostly with python and scala.